rng-guy/NFSMWBartender/README.txt

 This feature set LETS YOU CHANGE (per Heat level)
  • at which distance and how quickly you can get busted,
- • how long it takes to lose the cops and enter Cooldown mode,
+ • how long it takes to fill the "EVADE" bar and enter "COOLDOWN" mode,
  • at which time interval you gain passive bounty,
  • the maximum combo-bounty multiplier for destroying cops quickly,
  • the internal cooldown for regular roadblock spawns,